The USA Job Interview Tips

 In recent years, the USA authorities have carried out many operations and arrests as a result of investigations into terrorist networks.

 Monitor local security alerts, news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 Prepare yourself for the USA job interview - find out information about the company you want to work for.
 Practice your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Be aware that, the same keywords you used in your resume will be the foundation for your job interviews.
-Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
+You not only need to be able to write about your keywords but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 The USA job interview is a time of mutual assessment.

 Be prepared for more than one job interview and some psychological tests in the United States.

 An August 2013 study by OfficeTeam, a Menlo Park, California-based staffing services firm, found that 63% of human-resource managers in the US often conduct employment interviews by video.
 That’s up from only 14% a year earlier and the per cent who use video interviews is only expected to grow.

 Punctuality is expected, so arrive 5 minutes before the job interview and turn off your cellphone.